 When you're dealing with customer complaints in your business, there are no universally applicable rules for speed.
 Some studies say anything more than an hour is too long, others say any time within 24 hours is the sweet spot.
 But if you're a one-man show, or you run a small business with less than ten employees, fast response times may be unrealistic sometimes.

-When your Contact or Support form makes it clear how long a customer may wait to receive a response, stick to that time range.
+When your contact or support form makes it clear how long a customer may wait to receive a response, stick to that time range.
 That way, responding 18 hours after their email isn’t late when your website says you’ll respond within 48 hours.
-Openly committing to a time frame for responding to customer inquiries makes you responsible for any breach of that commitment.
-Use it wisely.
+Committing to a time frame for responding to customer inquiries makes you responsible for any breach of that commitment.

 Chatbots are another option for resource-strapped businesses, however while they can enhance the speed with which you respond to customer complaints, they’re not ideal for issues that require complex problem-solving.

 Save chatbots for simpler queries for which they can direct customers to pre-written content that solves their problems.
 Hence, creating helpful content as mentioned can be the key to happy customers.

 Some businesses act like they are doing customers a favor by existing.
 Don’t be that business.
 Granted, your business is helping your customers.
 But your customers are also helping you because, without them, your business would disappear.

 Treat customer appreciation as an integral part of your business, not an afterthought.
 For example, you can show them the inner workings of your company.
 This can involve: